-Ida J. McMillan Library/Carlton Hall
+Ida J. McMillan Library

-Located in Carlton Hall on the northwest section of the campus is the resource center which provides educational materials and services for faculty and students.
+Located in the McRae-Morrow Hall is the resource center which provides educational materials and services for faculty and students.
 The Director of Library Services and the library staff are available to offer assistance to students and faculty in locating materials and providing other library services.